 Yet, Paul reminded us how perseverance is an essential ingredient to the thrill of intrapreneurship as there is only one constant: change.

 “Intrapreneurship and Innovation are fundamentally connected by embracing and thriving on change.
-Realizing that we can always make things better, but that innovation and intrapreneurship bring the process and the structure to make all the craziness around us easier to manage.
-They are tools and a mindset to embrace change”
+Realising that we can always make things better, but that innovation and intrapreneurship bring the process and the structure to make all the craziness around us easier to manage.
+They are tools and a mindset to embrace change.”

 – Paul Ellingstad, HP